splunk/public-o11y-docs/gdi/kong/kong.md

 ```

 For each request made to the respective registered object context, the `kong` integration obtains metric content
 and aggregates it for automated retrieval at the `/signalfx` endpoint of the Admin API.
-Although you can enable request
+Although you can activate request
 contexts for specific Consumer objects, consumer IDs or unique visitor metrics are not calculated.

 By default, the `kong` integration aggregates metrics by a context determined by the HTTP method of the request and by
 the status code of the response.
 If you're monitoring a large infrastructure with hundreds of routes, grouping by HTTP
 method might be too granular.
-You can disable context grouping by setting `aggregate_by_http_method` to `false`:
+You can deactivate context grouping by setting `aggregate_by_http_method` to `false`:

 ```sh
 curl -X POST -d "name=signalfx" -d "config.aggregate_by_http_method=false" http://localhost:8001/plugins